davep/binclock.el/README.md

 ## Commentary:

-binclock displays the current time using a binary display.
+`binclock.el` displays the current time using a binary display.